-Soon another academic year will draw to a close at Eastern Illinois University and a bulk of the student body will disperse across the state, country and world finding ways to enjoy and make the most of the 3 ½ months before the Fall 2014 term opens.
+Another academic year has drawn to a close at Eastern Illinois University and a bulk of the student body has dispersed across the state, country and world finding ways to enjoy and make the most of the months before the Fall 2015 term opens.

 That doesn’t mean summer will be a boring time at EIU, however!
 Reality will be quite to the contrary as Eastern opens its campus to a number of camps, conferences, classes and competitions geared toward participants of all ages from all across the state.